deepbiolab/reinforce-bio/README.md

 ![model-arch](./assets/reinforce-bio.svg)

-Reinforce-Bio is a research project focused on leveraging advanced reinforcement learning to optimize bioprocess parameters and improve efficiency in biological systems.
+Reinforce-Bio is a research project focused on leveraging reinforcement learning to optimize bioprocess parameters and improve efficiency in biological systems.

 ## Overview